 No ATM withdrawals inside Thailand

 For expats who already have a Thai bank account and ATM card, this won’t matter much.
-However, if you’re a digital nomad who relies on withdrawing cash from ATMs in Thailand using your Wise card, you’ll need to order your card from outside Thailand to keep that ability.
+If you’re a digital nomad who relies on withdrawing cash from ATMs in Thailand using your Wise card, you’ll need to update your Wise account address to a non-Thai country, or consider switching to another travel card for Thai ATM withdrawals.

 How Much Does This Actually Matter?